launchdarkly/api-client-python/docs/AccountMembersApi.md

 Get account member

-Get a single account member by ID.  `me` is a reserved value for the `id` parameter and returns the caller's member information.
+Get a single account member by member ID.  `me` is a reserved value for the `id` parameter and returns the caller's member information.

 ### Example